 A Fort Myers boating accident lawyer can help you secure compensation for catastrophic injuries caused by reckless or drunk boat operators.

-If you believe someone else’s negligence caused your injuries, a Fort Myers catastrophic injury attorney can help you navigate the legal system and fight for fair compensation.
+If you believe someone else’s negligence caused your accident, we can help you fight for fair compensation.
 Here are some frequently asked questions for educational purposes only:

-What Compensation Can You Recover for a Catastrophic Injury?
+What Compensation Can You Recover?

-Fort Myers catastrophic injury lawyers typically work on a contingency fee basis, meaning we only get paid if we win your case.
+Fort Myers catastrophic injury attorneys typically work on a contingency fee basis, meaning we only get paid if we win your case.
 Our attorney’s fee is usually a percentage of the settlement you receive.

 The statute of limitations in Florida is generally two years from the date of your accident.
 However, it’s essential to contact a lawyer as soon as possible to avoid missing deadlines.

-Should You Accept the First Offer From the Insurance Company?
+Should You Accept the First Offer from the Insurance Company?

 Florida follows a comparative negligence law.
-Therefore, your compensation may drop based on your percentage of fault in the accident.
+Therefore, your monetary compensation may drop based on your percentage of fault in the accident.
 We can still fight for compensation even if you were partially at fault.

-Fort Myers Catastrophic Injury Lawyers Fighting for You Like Family
+Fighting for You Like Family

 A Fort Myers catastrophic injury lawyer can fight for maximum compensation from responsible parties, including insurance companies.
-Contact Viles & Beckman today for a free consultation and take the first step towards recovery.

 Call or text (239) 334-3933 or complete a Free Case Evaluation form